Abega1642/on-the-construction-of-real-numbers/README.md

 This program is written in **Java 22** and uses **Maven** as dependency manager.
 Make sure you have JDK 22 installed before running it.

 In addition to being written in Java 22 and using Maven as a dependency manager, this program also relies on GMP (GNU Multiple Precision Arithmetic Library) and JNA (Java Native Access).
 Instead of using `BigInteger.gcd`, the program leverages GMP for high-performance arithmetic operations, particularly for computing greatest common divisors (GCD) efficiently.
 This significantly improves performance when dealing with very large numbers in fraction operations.

 ##### Installation requirements :

 To properly run this program, make sure the following dependencies are installed on your system:

-- Windows: Install GMP using MSYS2 or manually compile it.
+- **Windows**: Install GMP using MSYS2 or manually compile it.

-- Linux :
+- **Linux**:
   - Debian/Ubuntu:

         sudo apt install libgmp-dev

   - Arch Linux:

         sudo pacman -S gmp

   - Fedora:

         sudo dnf install gmp-devel

-- MacOS: Install GMP via Homebrew:
+- **MacOS**: Install GMP via Homebrew:

       brew install gmp

 Additionally, JNA is managed via Maven, so no manual installation is required.
 However, ensure that your Java environment is correctly set up to load native libraries.

 #### About the class **Fraction**:

 Indeed, as we are using _Java_ while dealing with _rational numbers_, I preferred to implement my owned version of what we define by rational number in programming : **fractions**.

 The program provides an object called _**Fraction**_ which represents fraction